Special Programs and Opportunities

 Delta Phi Alpha Scholarship

 - $1,000 and $2,000 scholarships for members of the Delta Phi Alpha Honor Society who are planning on studying in Germany the following year.
-Download the application and talk to Professor Forester if interested.
+Talk to Professor Forester if interested.

 Martha Miller Center257 Columbia AvenueFloor 2Holland, MI 49423